neefhh/security-plus-notes/README.md

 Is the on-demand delivery of computing services—including servers, storage, databases, networking, and software—over the internet.
 ## Data packet
 A basic unit of information that travels from one device to another within a network.
+## Decoy system
+A decoy system functions as a honey pot, which basically lures attackers in to a controlled and monitored environment